spring-projects/spring-framework/buildSrc/README.md

 The `org.springframework.build.conventions` plugin applies all conventions to the Framework build:

-* Configuring the Java compiler, see `CompilerConventions`
+* Configuring the Java compiler, see `JavaConventions`
+* Configuring the Kotlin compiler, see `KotlinConventions`
 * Configuring testing in the build with `TestConventions`